cloudant-labs/graphdb-slate/source/api.md

 Here is a Tinkerpop 3 [example file](https://github.com/apache/incubator-tinkerpop/blob/master/data/tinkerpop-classic.xml).
 To bulk load a GraphML file into your graph, POST the GraphML (as either form text input named ‘graphml’ or as a file input named ‘graphml’ in a multi-part form) to the GraphML bulk load endpoint.

-[GraphSON](http://tinkerpop.incubator.apache.org/docs/3.0.0-SNAPSHOT/#graphson-reader-writer) is a JSON-based format extended from earlier versions of TinkerPop.
-As a JSON-based format, it is easily consumed in modern Web and RESTful applications.
+[GraphSON](http://tinkerpop.incubator.apache.org/docs/3.0.0-SNAPSHOT/#graphson-reader-writer) is a text format based on JSON, although GraphSON documents are not valid JSON documents.
+Instead, each line of a GraphSON document contains a separate JSON object and there can be no line breaks within these JSON documents.
 Here is a Tinkerpop 3 [example file](https://github.com/apache/incubator-tinkerpop/blob/master/data/tinkerpop-crew.json).
+A common issue is that all edges have to be specified twice, once as part of each vertex they connect.
+If an edge is only specified once, it will be ignored.

+ID attributes in GraphSON or GraphML documents are ignored.
+Instead, new unique IDs are created by the database.
+This also implies that this endpoint can only be used to create vertices and edges, *not* to update existing vertices or edges.
+To do that, you can use the Vertex, Edge, or Gremlin APIs.

 | Method | URI | Response | Description |
 |--------|-----|----------|-------------|